breadnone/STween/README.md

 **PlayerLoop & Execution Order**
 STween uses it's own custom Update timing that gets triggered before any script Updates via the undocumented managed update PlayerLoop api in Unity3D.
 So the order is like this : GetTween => SendToUpdatePool => Queued for the nextfame => All MonoBehaviors Script Updates next.

+**Zero-Allocation**
+You can get zero allocation all the time as long as you're accessing via STween apis.
+There are exceptions, such as custom interpolators other than STFloat might resulted in 128 bytes allocation, this is due to extra delegate instantiation assigned to them internally.
+128 bytes is like nothing and much much less compared to the more popular nextdoor neighbor :)

 **APIs**

 Main APIs : Can be chained with helper apis